 Why choose the iPhone 12?

 Apple launched its iPhone 12 in October 2020.
 At first sight it's not much of a step up from the iPhone 12 but as we know, first looks don't tell you everything.
-The iPhone 12 is the first Apple smartphone to handle superfast 5G.
-It is also the lightest and thinnest smartphone on the market that currently supports 5G.
+The iPhone 12 was the first Apple smartphone to handle superfast 5G.
+At the time of its release, the mini version was the lightest and thinnest smartphone on the market that supported 5G.
 What else does it have to offer?
 Find out in our guide.